JWL0515/complex-CNN-for-doppler-ambiguity/README.md

 # Complex CNN for Doppler Ambiguity
 This repo is based on my Diplom thesis.
+The main Konzept is to sove classification probelm.

 ## Introduction
 The goal is solving the doppler ambiguity problem.
 That means using complex range-Doppler maps that contain complex numbers to train CNN models.
 To achieve this, we need CNN which is applicable to complex numbers.
 The code in order complexPyTorch is based on the open source [complexPyTorch](https://github.com/wavefrontshaping/complexPyTorch).